 GRIT Collaborative is a 501(c)(3) nonprofit organization at provides a platform for interdisciplinary and collaborative conversation in the arts.
-Through collaboratively-curated events weaving dance, music, and visual arts together, GRIT Collaborative encourages dialogue about current issues in the arts and our world.
+Through collaboratively-curated events, GRIT Collaborative encourages dialogue about current issues in the arts and our world by helping facilitate intersciplinary performances and conversations.
 GRIT Collaborative’s programming strives to increase the visibility of underrepresented and marginalized artists, a necessity to advocate for systemic change and promote social justice in the arts, and beyond.

 Joshua Marquez, Artistic Director

 Joshua Marquez (b.
 1990) is a Filipino-American composer and activist whose award-winning music explores the liminal space between tone and noise as a means to investigate the complexities and duality of Asian American identity.
 Searing a sonic imprint of cultural identity, his tranquil investigations of the noise spectrum represent the internal conflicts of multiculturalism and the struggles of alienation and assimilation through the fusion and fission of disparate timbres.
 Hailed as "cutting-edge" (The Gazette), "haunting" (The Daily Iowan), and "creepy" (Fanfare Magazine), Marquez's polemic deconstruction of sound is consumed by ever-evolving rituals of disintegrated perspectives from a postcolonial lens.